Jean-Jacques Rousseau: Fugitive

 For more than two years (1762–1765) Rousseau lived at Môtiers, spending his time in reading and writing and meeting visitors such as James Boswell (December 1764).
-In the meantime, the local ministers had become aware of the apostasies in some of his writings, and resolved not to let him stay in the vicinity.
+(Boswell recorded his private discussions with Rousseau, in both direct quotation and dramatic dialog, over several pages of his 1764 journal.)
+In the meantime, the local ministers had become aware of the apostasies in some of his writings and resolved not to let him stay in the vicinity.
 The Neuchâtel Consistory summoned Rousseau to answer a charge of blasphemy.
 He wrote back asking to be excused due to his inability to sit for a long time due to his ailment.

-Subsequently, Rousseau's own pastor, Frédéric-Guillaume de Montmollin, started denouncing him publicly as the Antichrist.
+Rousseau's own pastor, Frédéric-Guillaume de Montmollin, started denouncing him publicly as an Antichrist.
 In one inflammatory sermon, Montmollin quoted Proverbs 15:8: "The sacrifice of the wicked is an abomination to the Lord, but the prayer of the upright is his delight"; this was interpreted by everyone to mean that Rousseau's taking communion was detested by the Lord.

 The ecclesiastical attacks inflamed the parishioners, who proceeded to pelt Rousseau with stones when he would go out for walks.
 Around midnight of 6–7 September 1765, stones were thrown at the house Rousseau was staying in, and some glass windows were shattered.
 When a local official, Martinet, arrived at Rousseau's residence he saw so many stones on the balcony that he exclaimed "My God, it's a quarry!"
 At this point, Rousseau's friends in Môtiers advised him to leave the town.

 Since he wanted to remain in Switzerland, Rousseau decided to accept an offer to move to a tiny island, the Île de St.-Pierre, having a solitary house.
 Although it was within the Canton of Bern, from where he had been expelled two years previously, he was informally assured that he could move into this island house without fear of arrest, and he did so (10 September 1765).
 Here, despite the remoteness of his retreat, visitors sought him out as a celebrity.

-However, on 17 October 1765, the Senate of Bern ordered Rousseau to leave the island and all Bernese territory within fifteen days.
+On 17 October 1765, the Senate of Bern ordered Rousseau to leave the island and all Bernese territory within fifteen days.
 He replied, requesting permission to extend his stay, and offered to be incarcerated in any place within their jurisdiction with only a few books in his possession and permission to walk occasionally in a garden while living at his own expense.
-The Senate's response was to direct Rousseau to leave the island, and all Bernese territory, within twenty four hours.
+The Senate's response was to direct Rousseau to leave the island, and all Bernese territory, within twenty-four hours.
 On 29 October 1765 he left the Île de St.-Pierre and moved to Strasbourg.
-At this point:

-He subsequently decided to accept Hume's invitation to go to England.
+At this point he received invitations from several parties in Europe, and soon decided to accept Hume's invitation to go to England.